-For developers, the actual tax effect will be lower than the existing one mainly due to the input tax credit on raw materials that builders get against payment of taxes on inputs like steel and cement.
+For developers, the actual tax effect will be lower than the existing one mainly due to the input tax credit on raw materials that developers get against payment of taxes on inputs like steel and cement.

 Moreover, the increase in tax is very less for major inputs.
-The indirect taxes on steel were around 17 per cent and that has now come to 18 per cent under GST, similarly for cement the taxes totalled to nearly 24 per cent which now has been standardised at 28 per cent.
+The indirect taxes on steel were around 17 per cent and that has now come to 18 per cent under GST, similarly, for cement the taxes totalled to nearly 24 per cent which now has been standardised at 28 per cent.
 The GST rate for work contracts has also been fixed at 12 per cent.